 The Wafer Tower

 Over at the Kindergarten 1 and 2 classrooms, the children were engaged in ‘building’ their own interpretation of the Eiffel tower using chocolate and strawberry wafer biscuits.
-The had cream cheese to cement and hold the biscuits together.
-Using their own creative ways and problem solving skills, each child created their own unique replica of the Eiffel Tower.
+They had cream cheese to cement and hold the biscuits together.
+Using their own creative ways and problem-solving skills, each child created their own unique replica of the Eiffel Tower.
 “Look at my tower!
 It has an elevator and a construction.” one child exclaimed.
-Ms Chua, the class teacher constantly peppered the children with open ended questions to remind the children about their prior learning and discussion about the Eiffel Tower.
+Ms Chua, the class teacher constantly peppered the children with open-ended questions to remind the children about their prior learning and discussion about the Eiffel Tower.

 Le temps de manger! (‘time to eat in french)

-However, the main highlight of the International Cuisine Day was the children’s lunch time.
-Lorimer, Kiddiwinkie Schoolhouse food consultant, who is also an alumni member of the Culinary Institute of America, prepared a special french menu for that day.
+However, the main highlight of International Cuisine Day was the children’s lunchtime.
+Lorimer, KiddiWinkie Schoolhouse food consultant, who is also an alumni member of the Culinary Institute of America, prepared a special french menu for that day.
 The dining area was transformed into a restaurant setting, with napkins, table decor, with metal utensils and glasses, just like what one would see in a restaurant.

 Before the food was severed, Lorimer gave the children a prep talk on some table étiquette and manners.
-He showed he children which utensils to use first, and reminded them to be careful as there were using breakable plates, bowls and glasses.
-And the moment the children have been waiting for… to have a taste of french food !
+He showed the children which utensils to use first and reminded them to be careful as there were using breakable plates, bowls and glasses.
+And the moment the children have been waiting for… to have a taste of French food!